Bhushan8287/NLP-steam-reviews-classification/README.md

 ---

 ### 📖 Overview
-This project demonstrates a complete machine learning pipeline for binary text classification using NLP.
+This project demonstrates a machine learning flow for binary text classification using NLP.
 It covers:
 - Data cleaning and preprocessing
 - Feature extraction using **BoW**, **TF-IDF**, and **Word2Vec**
 - Model training and evaluation (Logistic Regression, etc.)